 There are many fun and interesting things to do in Los Cabos.
 One activity that you probably wouldn't expect to be able to do here is riding camels.
 You might think that you would need to cross the ocean to ride a camel, but Cabo Adventures, a tour company operating out of Los Cabos, offers this activity.
-I experienced the Outback and Camel Safari excursion with Cabo Adventures in March 2013, and found it a fun and interesting way to spend the day.
+Besides being unexpected, the Outback and Camel Safari excursion is a fun and interesting way to spend the day.

 See more day trips in Los Cabos

 Where the Sahara Meets Mexico